-The requirement to undertake Habitats Regulations Assessment of development plans approved at referendum, become part of the statutory development plan therefore an HRA is required by law to be carried out by the 'competent authority' (the Councils).
+1.3 The requirement to undertake HRA of development plans was confirmed by the amendments to the Habitats Regulations published for England and Wales in 2007 [See reference 1]; the currently applicable version is the Habitats Regulations 2017 [See reference 2], as amended.
+Neighbourhood Plans once approved at referendum, become part of the statutory development plan therefore an HRA is required by law to be carried out by the 'competent authority' (the Councils).
 The Councils can commission consultants to undertake HRA work on their behalf and this (the work documented in this report) is then reported to and considered by the Councils as the competent authority.
-The Councils consider this work and would usually [See reference 3] only progress a plan if it considers that the plan will not adversely affect the integrity [See reference 4] of any 'European site', as defined below.
+The competent authority consider this work and would usually [See reference 3] only progress a plan if it considers that the plan will not adversely affect the integrity [See reference 4] of any 'European site', as defined below.
 The requirement for authorities to comply with the Habitats Regulations when preparing a plan is also noted in the Government's online Planning Practice Guidance (PPG) [See reference 5].